grahamcarman/docs/learn/airflow-params.md

 Aside from the `type` attribute, the `Param` class has several other attributes that you can use to define how users interact with the param:

-- `title`: The title of the param that appears in the **Trigger DAG w/config** UI.
+- `title`: The title of the param that appears in the **Trigger DAG** UI.
 - `description`: A description of the param.
 - `description_html`: A description defined in HTML that can contain links and other HTML elements.
 Note that adding invalid HTML might lead to the UI not rendering correctly.
-- `section`: Creates a section under which the param will appear in the **Trigger DAG w/config** UI.
+- `section`: Creates a section under which the param will appear in the **Trigger DAG** UI.
 All params with no specified section will appear under the default section **DAG conf Parameters**.
 - `format`: A [JSON format](https://json-schema.org/draft/2020-12/json-schema-validation.html#name-dates-times-and-duration) that Airflow will validate a user's input against.
 - `enum`: A list of valid values for a param.
 Setting this attribute creates a dropdown menu in the UI.
-- `const`: Defines a permanent default value and hides the param from the **Trigger DAG w/config** UI.
+- `const`: Defines a permanent default value and hides the param from the **Trigger DAG** UI.
 Note that you still need to provide a `default` value for the param.
 - `custom_html_form`: Allows you to create custom HTML on top of the provided features.

 All `Param` attributes are optional to set.
 For string type params, you can additionally set `min_length` and `max_length` to define the minimum and maximum length of the input.
 Similarly, integer and number type params can have a `minimum` and `maximum` value.

 ### Param examples in the Airflow UI

-This section presents a few examples of params and how they are rendered in the **Trigger DAG w/config** UI.
+This section presents a few examples of params and how they are rendered in the **Trigger DAG** UI.

 The code snippet below defines a mandatory string param with a few UI elements to help users input a value.